 Jazz Ensemble and Combos

 The Jazz Performance Program (a part of what is known as Jazz@Amherst) offers students the opportunity to perform in the Amherst College Jazz Ensemble and/or our Jazz Combo program..
 There are also numerous opportunities to study jazz through courses, lessons, and Five College interchange.
-To learn more about the performance program, contact Visiting Director of Jazz Performance (Fall 2018) Carl Clements (email@example.com) or Director of Jazz Performance (returning Spring 2019) Bruce Diehl (firstname.lastname@example.org, 413-542-8308) and read below.
-For academic advising related to jazz, contact Professor Jason Robinson (email@example.com, 413-542-8308).
+To learn more about the performance program, contact Director of Jazz Performance Bruce Diehl (email@example.com, 413-542-8308) and read below.
+For academic advising related to jazz, contact Professor Jason Robinson (firstname.lastname@example.org, 413-542-8308).

-Under the direction of Carl Clements (Fall 2018) Bruce Diehl (resuming Spring 2019), the Jazz Ensemble performs on- and off-campus concerts and rehearses on Monday and Wednesday evenings.
-The yearly performance schedule includes appearances at collegiate jazz festivals.
+Under the direction of Bruce Diehl, the Jazz Ensemble performs on- and off-campus concerts and rehearses on Monday and Wednesday evenings.
+The yearly performance schedule includes appearances at collegiate jazz festivals and occasional tours.
 Guest artists regularly appear with our groups; recent guests have included Jeff Holmes, Ingrid Jensen, Ryan Keberle, John Hollenbeck, Stephan Crump '94, Dave Holland, and Vijay Iyer.
 The yearly Robin McBride '59 Jazz Commission Series gives the opportunity to work directly with a current jazz composer and witness the creative process through the performance of a new piece crafted specifically for the personnel in the group.
 The Jazz Ensemble is comprised of the typical instrumentation (including male and female vocalists), and has occasional needs for supplemental instruments including clarinets, flute, French horns, tubas and strings.
 All musicians are encouraged to participate in our Jazz Combos program.
 These groups focus on improvisation, ensemble concepts, standard repertoire, and offer the opportunity to develop original compositions and arrangements.
-Jazz Combos are coached once or twice a week by Bruce Diehl, David Picchi, Carl Clements, and Geoff Cunningham.
+Jazz Combos are coached twice a week by Bruce Diehl, David Picchi, Carl Clements, and Geoff Cunningham.
 They perform many times throughout the semester at various on- and off-campus venues, including performances within the Jazz@Schwemm's performance series scheduled in October and March of each year.
 Rehearsal times for the jazz combos vary according to group members' availability.
 We encourage each participant to earn credit for their participation in these performance opportunities.
-The requirement for the half credit jazz ensemble or combo course is to take one full credit music course during your first or second semester.Students are encouraged to develop their jazz performance skills within a larger course of study that explores the theoretical, historical, and cultural contexts of jazz, African American music, and popular music.
+It is also possible to audit the course.Students are encouraged to develop their jazz performance skills within a larger course of study that explores the theoretical, historical, and cultural contexts of jazz, African American music, and popular music.
 For example, students may elect to take Music 226 (Jazz History to 1945), Music 227 (Jazz History After 1945), the Music 113/246/247 series (Jazz Theory and Improvisation), Music 243 (Jazz Form & Analysis), and Music 439 (Improvised Music: Spectrum, Theory, and Practice), among other jazz-related course offerings.
-For 2018-2019, Music 113 is offered in the Fall (and is considered a minimum skill level for those students who wish to be in our combo program), and Music 247 is offered in the Spring.
+For 2019-2020, Music 113 is offered in the Fall (and is considered a minimum skill level for those students who wish to be in our combo program), and Music 246 is offered in the Spring.

-Auditions for Jazz Emsemble and Combos will take place September 4 - September 6, 2018.
-Please sign up for a time on the bulletin board outside Carl's/Bruce's office (Room 216) and download the audution piece from the Jazz@Amherst website.
-The first meeting for all jazz ensemble and combo participants will be Monday, September 10 at 7:00 pm, (8:30 p.m. for Combos) all in Room 7.
-Contacts: Carl Clements (firstname.lastname@example.org), Bruce Diehl (email@example.com, 413-542-8308) and Professor Jason Robinson (firstname.lastname@example.org, 413-542-8208).
+Auditions for Jazz Emsemble and Combos will take place September 3 - September 6, 2019.
+Please sign up for a time on the bulletin board outside Bruce's office (Room 216) and download the audution piece from the Jazz@Amherst website.
+The first meeting for all jazz ensemble and combo participants will be Wednesday, September 11 7:00 pm, (9:00 p.m. for Combos) all in Room 7.
+Contacts: Bruce Diehl (email@example.com, 413-542-8308) and Professor Jason Robinson (firstname.lastname@example.org, 413-542-8208).
 Please also visit the jazz@Amherst website at www.amherst.edu/~jazz.
 Note that an exciting opportunity to meet our wonderful Adjunct Jazz Faculty will be when they perform on Sunday, September 8 in Buckley Recital Hall at 7pm.